-- Online Homework: This homework is completed in MyLab Math, available through the online access key.
-You will have multiple attempts to complete each problem.
-Each section covered in class will have associated problems assigned online.
-Late homework will not be accepted.
-Your lowest two online homework scores will be dropped. - Written Homework: Homework problems will be assigned regularly and posted on Canvas.
+- Homework: Homework problems will be assigned regularly and posted on Canvas.
 A homework assignment is late if it is not submitted at the beginning of class on the due date.
 Please check regularly to ensure that you are keeping up with the homework.
 Late homework will not be accepted.
-Your lowest two written homework scores will be dropped. - Examinations and the Final Examination.
+Your lowest two homework scores will be dropped. - Quizzes: Quizzes will be given at the beginning of class time, so please be in your seat before the class period begins (less disruption to others).
+Quizzes are designed to take no more than five minutes to complete.
+However, ten to fifteen minutes of class time are set aside to complete these activities.
+Quiz dates are set in advance and are listed on the class calendar.
+During the course, you may find that you must be absent the day of a quiz due to a personal situation.
+For this reason, you are allowed to drop your two lowest quiz scores.
+There will be no make-up quizzes, no exceptions, so use your dropped quizzes wisely. - Examinations and the Final Examination.
 Examinations and the Final Examination will include problems and questions over material assigned in the text, readings and handouts, as well as material presented in class.
 No examination shall be missed without a well-documented emergency beyond your control.
 A score of zero will be assigned for an examination that is missed without a well-documented emergency beyond your control. - Late work will not be accepted.
 Homework assignments that are submitted late will be recorded with a score of zero.
 During the course, you may find that you are unable to submit homework on time due to a personal situation (for example, a personal or family illness, accident, business trip, etc.).
 This is why your lowest assignments will be dropped, as described above.
 There are no exceptions to this policy so please use your dropped assignments wisely.

 Grading Distribution Percent

 Two Examinations (at 20% Each) 40

 Final Exam 30

-Online Homework 12.5
+Written Homework 15

-Written Homework 12.5
+Quizzes 10

 Attendance and Participation 5

 Total 100